TeamFAPS/PSVita-RE-tools/README.md

 ---
 Dependencies: zlib

-	Run: ./vita-unmake-fself binary
+	Run: ./vita-unmake-fself input-fself

-(You most likely will be able to drag-and-drop also)
+	(you most likely will be able to drag-and-drop also)

 The output will be produced in the same folder with .elf appended on to the end of the original file name.